rtrppl/orgrr/readme.md

 **0.9.5**
 - Adds global orgrr-insert and orgrr-find
-- `C-u orgrr-insert` or `orgrr-global-insert` for orgrr-insert drawing from all containers
+- `C-u orgrr-insert` or `orgrr-global-insert` to insert a link to notes from all containers
-- `C-u orgrr-find` or `orgrr-global-find` for orgrr-find for notes in all containers
+- `C-u orgrr-find` or `orgrr-global-find` to find notes in all containers

 **0.9.4.**
 - Bug fix for end-of-sequence issue